Prior Era: Texas During Wild West Era

 1914

 The Rise of "Pa" Ferguson: James E. Ferguson is elected Governor.
-A populist who appeals to tenant farmers, his administration would eventually end in the only impeachment and removal of a governor in Texas history.
+A populist who appeals to struggling Anglo-Texan tenant farmers, he eventually becomes the only Texas governor to be impeached and removed from office.

 1915

-The Plan de San Diego: A revolutionary manifesto is discovered calling for an uprising in South Texas to reclaim the Southwest for Mexico.
-It leads to a "reign of terror" and heavy-handed Texas Ranger retaliation.
+The Plan de San Diego: A revolutionary plot is discovered calling for an uprising to reclaim Texas for Mexico.
+It leads to a "reign of terror" by the Texas Rangers, resulting in the extrajudicial killing of hundreds of innocent Spanish-Texans.

 1916